SystemsApproach/ops/provision.rst

 *Configuration-as-Code* concept introduced in Chapter 2.
 The general idea is to document, in a declarative format that can be "executed", exactly what our infrastructure is to look like; how it is to be configured.
-We use Terraform as our open source approach to Infrastructure-as-Code.
+Aether uses Terraform as its approach to Infrastructure-as-Code.

 When a cloud is built from a combination of virtual and physical